 And if you are a German speaker, here you have the full recording of our Microsoft Envision Forum contribution:

-A distributed SQL database with smooth scalability and excellent cost-efficiency
+Discover CrateDB Cloud, a distributed SQL database with smooth scalability and excellent cost-efficiency